 Apricot seed kernel powder can be taken internally for nutritional support and also works wonderfully as a mild exfoliating scrub for the skin.

-Some possible benefits of our Raw Apricot Seed Kernel Powder may include:
+Some possible traditional uses of Raw Apricot Seed Kernel Powder may include:

 ● Excellent natural source of vitamin B-17

-● Strengthening our ability to resist infections like colds & flu
+● May Strengthen our ability to resist infections like colds & flu

-● Reducing respiratory issues such as bronchitis, asthma, emphysema, coughing & wheezing
+● May Reduce respiratory issues such as bronchitis, asthma, emphysema, coughing & wheezing

 ● Improving general health